Startup Culture: Definition, Importance, How to Build

 When building a startup culture, entrepreneurs need to step away from the limitations of hierarchical structure and introduce a realm of collaboration, transparent communication, and seamless teamwork.
 By flattening a startup's hierarchy, you create an environment that welcomes the rotation of responsibilities and roles.
 This approach allows fresh perspectives to emerge and fosters a sense of collective achievement.

 Plus, it is wise to make sure that your employees have access to up-to-date team data at all times.
-You may consider applying OrgaNice, a handy tool for building an org chart with key information on all team members, heirarchy, etc. using the data from your Slack workspace.
+You may consider applying OrgaNice, a handy tool for building an org chart with key information on all team members, hierarchy, etc. using the data from your Slack workspace.

 Serve as an Example for Your Workforce